 “Nevertheless she persisted.”

 The suffragettes of the early 20th century used their clothing to express their cause.
 They fashioned pinafores printed with bold messages, transforming themselves into walking billboards.
-Their preferred colors were purple, white and green or purple, white and gold: purple to signify dignity, white to signify purity of purpose, green to convey a fresh start and gold to symbolize the light of life.
+As a Feminist artist I follow their lead.